Real-Time Semantic Background Subtraction: Introduction

 Background subtraction ($\BackgroundSubtraction$) algorithms aim at detecting pixels belonging to moving objects in video sequences~\cite{Bouwmans2014Traditional}.
 Generally, a $\BackgroundSubtraction$ algorithm is composed of three elements: an adaptive background model, a similarity criterion to compare a pixel of a frame with the model, and an update strategy for the background model.
 The $\BackgroundSubtraction$ algorithm then classifies each pixel of the video into one of the following two classes: foreground ($\foreground$) for moving objects, or background ($\background$).

 While many progresses in background subtraction have been achieved since the seminal algorithms GMM~\cite{Stauffer1999Adaptive} and KDE~\cite{Elgammal2000NonParametric}, partly due to the availability of pixel-wise annotated datasets such as BMC~\cite{Vacavant2012ABenchmark}, CDNet 2014~\cite{Wang2014AnExpanded} or LASIESTA~\cite{Cuevas2016Labeled}, modern algorithms such as ViBe~\cite{Barnich2011ViBe}, PAWCS~\cite{StCharles2016Universal}, or IUTIS-5~\cite{Bianco2017Combination} remain sensitive to dynamic backgrounds, illumination changes, shadows, $\etc$.
 Furthermore, most state-of-the-art algorithms are unusable in practice since they are not real-time as stated in~\cite{Roy2018RealTime}.
-More recently, deep learning based algorithms emerged with the work of\textit{\emph{ }}Braham $\etal$\textit{\emph{~\cite{Braham2016Deep} which opened the path for novel algorithms~\cite{Bouwmans2019Background,Lim2018Foreground,Zheng2018Background-chinese} thanks to the increased power of computers. }}
+More recently, deep learning based algorithms emerged with the work of\textit{\emph{ }}Braham $\etal$\textit{\emph{~\cite{Braham2016Deep} which opened the path for novel algorithms~\cite{Bouwmans2020Background,Zheng2018Background-chinese} thanks to the increased power of computers. }}

 In this paper, we focus on a particular $\BackgroundSubtraction$ algorithm developed by Braham $\etal$~\cite{Braham2017Semantic}, called semantic background subtraction ($\SemanticBackgroundSubtraction$).
 This algorithm combines the result of a network such as PSPNet~\cite{Zhao2017Pyramid}, used to provide semantic information about objects of interest in the scene, with a $\BackgroundSubtraction$ algorithm in order to improve the performance of the latter.
 The objective of semantic segmentation consists in labeling each pixel of an image with a class corresponding to the object that the pixel belongs to. $\SemanticBackgroundSubtraction$ uses semantic information derived from semantic segmentation to infer whether or not a pixel belongs to a potentially moving object.
-The challenge for using $\SemanticBackgroundSubtraction$ is that producing high-quality semantic segmentation is time consuming and that the best semantic networks do not process video frames in real time~\cite{Minaee2020Image}.
+It has been shown to improve the performance of most unsupervised and, more recently, even supervised $\BackgroundSubtraction$ algorithms~\cite{Tezcan2020BSUVNet}.
+However, the challenge for using $\SemanticBackgroundSubtraction$ is that producing high-quality semantic segmentation is time consuming and that the best semantic networks do not process video frames in real time~\cite{Minaee2020Image}.

 In this work, we propose a novel algorithm, called Real-Time Semantic Background Subtraction ($\ourMethod$) and illustrated in Figure~\ref{fig:graphical}, which is capable to use semantic information provided at a slower pace, and for some pixels.
 It reuses previous semantic information by integrating a change detection algorithm during the decision process.
 The latter checks if the last decision enforced by the semantic information is still up to date to be replicated.
 This allows our algorithm to keep performances close to the ones of $\SemanticBackgroundSubtraction$, while being real time.
 Furthermore, we introduce a semantic feedback to further improve the performance of $\SemanticBackgroundSubtraction$.